cortexlabs/cortex/README.md

 <br>

-Cortex is a machine learning deployment platform that runs in your AWS account.
-It takes exported models from S3 and deploys them as web APIs.
-It handles autoscaling, rolling updates, log streaming, inference on CPUs or GPUs, and more.
+Cortex is a machine learning deployment platform that you can self-host on AWS.
+It combines TensorFlow Serving, ONNX Runtime, and Flask into a single tool that takes models from S3 and deploys them as JSON prediction APIs.
+It also uses Docker and Kubernetes behind the scenes to autoscale, run rolling updates, and support CPU and GPU inference.

 <br>